-Senate Bill 668 introduces a new supplemental state aid program specifically for consolidated school districts in Wisconsin, which will take effect for consolidations occurring on or after July 1, 2026.
+Senate Bill 668 introduces a new supplemental state aid program specifically for consolidated school districts in Wisconsin, effective for consolidations that take place on or after July 1, 2026.
 To qualify for this aid, the maximum allowable levy rate of the newly formed consolidated school district must exceed the lowest levy rate of the underlying school districts that were merged.
-The bill outlines a tiered aid structure where eligible districts will receive aid based on their equalized value and the difference in levy rates over a six-year period, starting with full aid in the first year and decreasing by 20% each subsequent year until the aid is phased out.
+The bill outlines a tiered aid structure where eligible districts receive aid based on their equalized value and the difference in levy rates over a six-year period, starting with full aid in the first year and decreasing by 20% each subsequent year until the aid ceases in the sixth year.

 Statutes affected: